Frequently Asked Questions

 What happens next?

-Now that the application has been validated, a statutory consultation period will be advertised and held by Stafford Borough Council to enable the public, as well as statutory consultees, to submit their comments on the proposal.
-These comments will then be assessed against the proposal and a determination made in due course.
+Stafford Borough Council are currently consulting on the Planning Addendum to enable the public, as well as statutory consultees, to submit their comments These comments will then be assessed against the proposal and a determination made in due course.

 1 https://assets.publishing.service.gov.uk/media/6556027d046ed400148b99fe/electricity-generation-costs-2023.pdf